kevinmc1970/kafkatesting/demo/src/main/resources/readme.txt

 testing kafka

 need zookeeper running first then kafka - both folders in root of C:
 N.B.
-ZooKeeper is really just for distributed systems but in this example only 1
+ZooKeeper is really just for distributed systems but in this example only 1 (run with cmd zkserver)

-need this command for the consumer kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic test rather than in tutorial as didnt work (got this from comments)
+need this command for the consumer (in /bin/windows) kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic test rather than in tutorial as didnt work (got this from comments)